 Guides and Representatives

 All of our trekking and cultural tour groups take a minimum of two persons.
-Our trekking trips have a maximum of ten, our cultural tours 12 and our multi activity holidays 15.
-We try to keep the numbers as low as possible to lessen the impact on the destinations we visit and to maximize the enjoyment of our guests, no-one likes to go on holiday and be rushed around like camera toting sheep!!
+Our trekking trips have maximum of ten, our cultural tours 12 and our multi activity holidays 15.
+We try to keep the numbers as low as possible to lessen the impact on the destinations we visit and to maximize the enjoyment of our guests.
+No one likes to go on holiday and be rushed around like camera toting sheep!!

 Extra special circumstances may require this to change.

-‘High Himalayan Adventure’ will take care of all visa/permit necessities while you are in India.
+‘High Himalayan Adventure’ will take care of all visa/permit necessities while you are IN India.
 Visas for entry into India from your own country must be obtained before arrival and are your responsibility.
 You need to have at least six months until expiry on a valid passport and the visa can be applied for at the Indian Embassy or visa application centres in your country.
-For postal applications you will find the address for the Indian Embassy on our Contacts Page

-Inclusive - All transport whilst in India, accommodation and meals as per stated in itinerary, internal visa/permit fees, all communal trekking equipment (tents, kitchen, porters), flights in India
+Inclusive – Transport as specified in package(s), accommodation and meals as per stated in itinerary, internal visa/permit fees, all communal trekking equipment (tents, kitchen, porters…)

-Exclusive - Flights (outside India), India tourist visas, monument entrance fees, photography fees, personal trekking equipment (sleeping bag, boots, clothing, head-torches...), personal skiing equipment (skis, poles, boots, clothing...) personal snacks and drinks during the day,
+Exclusive – Flights, India tourist visas, monument entrance fees, photography fees, personal trekking equipment (sleeping bag, boots, clothing, headtorches…), personal skiing equipment (skis, poles, boots, clothing…) personal snacks and drinks during the day,

 Environment and Culture